mlswg/mls-protocol/draft-ietf-mls-protocol.md

 draft-04

-- Updating the language to be similar to the Architecture document. (\*)
+- Updating the language to be similar to the Architecture document

 - ECIES is now renamed in favor of HPKE (\*)